RJ Balaji: Radio

 In December 2012, Balaji discontinued Cross Talk, in response to the suicide of Jacintha Saldanha.
 In November 2013, he decided to stop the segment 120 Rs. on his show where he reviewed Tamil films after he had been severely criticised by actors and producers from the Tamil film industry.
-A few months before, he had also been threatened by an employee from UTV Motion Pictures for his review of Settai.
 Via Twitter, he announced, "I am a normal guy who wants to do good work every day and go home happy.
 I can't really handle the aftermath of every show on films.
 After a lot of thought, I have decided not to speak about films until there's tolerance and maturity among certain people from film fraternity, which is most unlikely to happen.
 So, '120 show' is no more".
 He further stated, "I don't want to keep taking my work home.
 I have a one-and-half-year-old child and my wife is concerned about the phone calls I keep getting".
 As of July 2014, the show still runs, where he only reviews Hindi and English-language films.
 In July 2013, Balaji said that he would try remaining a radio jockey for at least 15 years, which he believes "no one has done in Chennai", and reiterated this in November 2015.

 After India's Minister of Information and Broadcasting Prakash Javadekar told in the Rajya Sabha that legal action would be taken against radio jockeys who ridicule members of parliament, Balaji in August 2014 cryptically told Deccan Chronicle, "When I was a teenager I would fight with my sister for a room.
 Today parliamentarians are doing the same thing, fighting like teenagers.
 How can I not make fun of them?", while fearing that even television anchors like Arnab Goswami and Rajdeep Sardesai would be banned soon.
-In January 2015, Balaji, radio jockeys Girigiri, Ananthi, Mirdhula and actor R. Sarathkumar contributed to "Kodu Kondadu", an initiative by BIG FM and the non-governmental organisation BHUMI to supply impoverished children with stationary, toys and books.
+In January 2015, Balaji, radio jockeys Girigiri, Ananthi, Mirdhula and actor R. Sarathkumar contributed to "Kodu Kondadu", an initiative by BIG FM and the non-governmental organisation BHUMI to supply impoverished children with stationery, toys and books.
 In February, he was a host of the BIG Tamil Melody Awards at Chennai Trade Centre.
 In July 2015, Balaji launched a new show titled Loose Talk.
 The following month, he left with many other Indian RJs for Siachen to conduct a program titled "BIG Paigham – Sarhad Ke Naam" saluting the Indian Army.
 In January 2016, he won the Ananda Vikatan Awards for Promising Personality of Tamil Nadu and RJ of the Year.
 In April 2017, Balaji launched a new BIG FM show titled The Night Show with RJ Balaji.